Kavya Thapar

-Kavya Praveen Thapar is an Indian actress who appears in Telugu, Tamil and Hindi films.
+Kavya Thapar is an Indian actress who appears in Telugu, Tamil and Hindi films.
 She made her acting debut with the Telugu film Ee Maaya Peremito in 2018 and has since appeared in Ek Mini Katha (2021), Middle Class Love (2022), marking her Hindi debut, Pichaikkaran 2 (2023), her Tamil debut and Eagle (2024), which became her highest-grossing release.

 Early life

 Thapar completed her schooling from Bombay Scottish School, Powai.
 After her schooling, she did her undergraduate studies in Thakur College of Science and Commerce.

 Career

 Thapar started her career by featuring in a short Hindi film in 2013.
 She also appeared in several advertisements including Patanjali, MakeMyTrip and Kohinoor.

 Her Telugu film Ee Maaya Peremito was released in 2018.
 This film was her first Telugu film.
 In 2019 her Tamil film Market Raja MBBS was released.
 This film was her first Tamil film.
 Her next film Pichaikkaran 2 was alongside Vijay Antony.

 In early October 2022 she has announced her next Telugu film alongside Ravi Teja.
 Despite the belief and anticipation from Eagle’s makers and lead actor Raviteja, the film failed to resonate with audiences as expected.